alitaqiEngOx/pixels/README.md

 A fun webpage where you can dynamically build and colour a pixel grid.

-Usage is currently as follows: Clone the repository then, run index.html.
+Usage is currently as follows: Clone the repository then run index.html.

 Google Chrome is recommended.